evgeniyarbatov/city-waypoints/README.md

 - Get URL for country OSM PBF file from https://download.geofabrik.de
 - Locate GADM file for your country from https://gadm.org
-- Get GADM Level 1 (city level) GeoJSON.
-Add city name to `config.json`.
+- Get GADM Level 1 (city level) GeoJSON
+- Add city key and value from GADM file to `config.json`.

 ## Run